 Water Resources: There would be short- and long- term, minor impacts to surface water and groundwater.
 During construction, all alternatives would result in increased soil erosion or sedimentation caused by construction and demolition activities, which could affect local water bodies.
 BMPs, including an erosion and sediment control plan, would minimize potential impacts to ground and surface water.
-Since the Proposed Action site is located in the 100-year floodplain, the facility and all flood-susceptible utilities would be constructed at least 3 feet above the 100-year floodplain elevation to comply with current requirements for floodplain construction.
+Since the Proposed Action site is located in the 100-year floodplain, designs for the LVIS facility could mitigate flood risks by constructing the facility and all flood-susceptible utilities at least 3 feet above the 100-year floodplain elevation to comply with current requirements for floodplain construction.
+Alternatively, the Air Force could consider seeking an exemption to comply with the floodplain EO's, Directive-type Memorandum 22-003, and UFC 3 201 01 2018, justified by the future levee project which, when implemented, would mitigate the proposed action site out of the floodplain.
 Alternatives 1 and 2 would not result in significant changes to the existing floodplain, and impacts would be minor.
 Approximately 10 acres would be cleared and graded for construction and stormwater drainage, with an increase of impervious surface area of approximately 271,000 square feet for the Preferred Alternative, and 262,000 square feet for Alternative 1.
 However, stormwater management and controls in the Preferred Alternative and Alternative 1 designs would ensure that post-development hydrology meets or improves pre-development hydrology, pursuant to Section 438 of the Energy Independence and Security Act, through low-impact development and the use of green infrastructure.
-Impacts to water resources would be minor under the Preferred Alternative and Altern
+Impacts to water resources would be minor under the Preferred Alternative and Alternative 1.